Glen or Glenda: Production

 Shot in four days, the film was loosely inspired by the sex reassignment surgery of Christine Jorgensen, which made national headlines in the U.S. in 1952.
 George Weiss, a Hollywood producer of low-budget films, commissioned a movie to exploit the case.
 Originally Weiss made Jorgensen several offers to appear in the film, but these were turned down.
-Wood convinced Weiss that his own transvestism made him the perfect director despite his modest resume.
+Wood convinced Weiss that his own transvestism made him the perfect director despite his modest résumé.
 Wood was given the job, but instead made a movie about transvestism.
 Nonetheless, posters for the film still claimed it was based on Jorgensen's case.

 Wood persuaded Lugosi, at the time poor and drug-addicted, to appear in the movie.
 Lugosi's scenes were shot at the Jack Miles Studios in Los Angeles.
 He was reportedly paid $5000 for the role, although some stories state the actual amount was only $1000.
 Lugosi is credited as "The Scientist", a character whose purpose is unclear.
 He acts as a sort of narrator but gives no narration relevant to the plot; that job is reserved for the film's primary narrator, Timothy Farrell.

 This was the only film Wood directed but did not also produce.
 Wood played the eponymous character, but under the pseudonym "Daniel Davis".
 His then-girlfriend, Dolores Fuller, played Glen's girlfriend/fiancée Barbara.
 Wood later returned to Glen or Glenda in his pulp novel Killer in Drag (1963).
 The plot features a transvestite called Glen whose alter-ego is called Glenda.
 He is executed in the sequel Death of a Transvestite (1967) after a struggle for the right to go to the electric chair dressed as Glenda.